ttimbers/data_analysis_pipeline_eg-archive/README.md

 There are two suggested ways to run this analysis:

 #### 1. Using Docker
+*note - the instructions in this section also depends on running this in a unix shell, if you are using Windows Command Prompt, replace `$(pwd)` with PATH_ON_YOUR_COMPUTER.*

 1. Install [Docker](https://www.docker.com/get-started)
 2. Download/clone this repository